 Since this review as posted, OnePlus has shipped the OnePlus Nord N10 5G, available for a mere $299.
 That phone offers 5G — the Pixel 4a does not, making that omission seem more glaring as time goes by.

 Google Pixel 4a review: Verdict

 With the Pixel 4a, Google has once again delivered a device I wouldn’t hesitate to recommend to anyone who wants the best phone for the least amount of money — at least if they don't want to hold off for the expected release of the Pixel 5a in a couple months.

 The Pixel 4a does practically everything well — it has a pretty display, solid performance, lots of base storage, a well-built design and especially, a stunning camera.
 About the only area in which it comes up short is battery life, but even then, that’s not a deal breaker.

 But overall, the Pixel 4a strikes a great balance between affordability, performance and quality.
 Like its predecessor, it makes you wonder why anyone should spend twice or three times as much on a so-called flagship.
-The Pixel 4a 5G is the Google phone to get if you want faster 5G connectivity, but if you're on a tighter budget the regular Pixel 4a remains a great value.
-Still, with the Pixel 5a expected to arrive no later than a few months from now, if you can hold out, you'll likely get a more powerful phone with improved cameras for a few dollars more — our Pixel 5a vs. Pixel 4a comparison looks at what else could be new.
+If you're on a tight budget and dead set against paying more than $400 for a phone, the regular Pixel 4a remains a great value that's becoming harder to find.
+Otherwise, we recommend opting for the more powerful Pixel 5a at this point.